-The Company and its employees, officers and directors must not Victimise an Eligible Whistleblower as a consequence of a Whistleblower Disclosure.
+The Company and its employees, officers and directors must not Victimise an Eligible Whistleblower as a consequence of making, proposing to make or being able to make a Whistleblower Disclosure.
 The Company will promptly investigate allegations of breach of Victimisation under this Policy.